sdat2/seager19/docs/DATA_FILE_LIST.md

  - How to couple the ocean and atmospheric model is not immediately apparent.

+### Data

+ - Given the duplication of data, it should be possible to reduce the ammount to a managable ammount, and either keep it on `git-lfs` or create an automatic import script from Dropbox.

 ```
 atmos
   DATA/      # everything ending with clim60 read by dQ.py